1962

 March |

 on the 8th Brian, Carl, Alan & the Wilson's mother Audree (with Val Poliuto) add vocals to the pre-recorded tracks "Barbie" & "What Is A Young Girl Made Of ?".
 "Surfin/Luau" peaks at #75.
 Murry creates the Sea Of Tunes publishing company to safeguard Brian's compositions.
-Brian drops out of El Camino College. |
+Brian drops out of El Camino College.
+On the 29th, Murry & Morgan sign a contract to be co-managers of the band. |

 spring | Dennis is expelled from Hawthorne High for fighting. |